dloranc/simple-rts-and-rl-example/README.md

-# Simple RTS created with Phaser.js and using reinforcement learning.
+# Simple RTS created with Phaser.js and using reinforcement learning

 # Setup